Your Truckee and Lake Tahoe Ski Guide

 Unequipped?
 Snow Problem!

 The resorts themselves usually offer some equipment for rent.
 If you’re looking for a better deal though, check some places in town: Truckee’s Start Haus, Ski Butlers, and BlueZone Sports all sell goods that’ll get you set for the slopes.
-If you’re in North Lake Tahoe, check out places like Tahoe Dave’s Skis and Boards or Alpenglow Sports.
+If you’re in North Lake Tahoe, check out our Lake Tahoe ski guide and see places like Tahoe Dave’s Skis and Boards or Alpenglow Sports.

 Your Own Place in the Mountains